leram84/layer.Cake/README.md

-** Under construction AGAIN... sorry, had to make some changes in structure for live updates.
-The good news is I've got everything working in dev now and the new format will be even easier!
-7/21 at the latest! **

 # layer#Cake
 layer#Cake is a theme engine for [Organizr](https://github.com/causefx/Organizr).
 It will take 7 user submitted colors (5 fill layers and 2 text layers) and apply a well thought out logic to generate your theme.